 Soda Springs is the first resort you will reach when traveling east on Interstate 80 in California, right at the Donner Summit.
 It's a small Lake Tahoe ski resort that offers skiing, snowboarding, snow tubing, and mini snowmobiles for the kids.

-It can also be a cost-saving alternative to the larger Lake Tahoe resorts, but visitors' opinions are split.
+It can also be a cost-saving alternative to the larger Lake Tahoe resorts, but visitors' opinions about it are split.
 Read both positive and negative reviews on Yelp and also check what people have to say on Tripadvisor before you decide to try it.

 What You Need to Know About the Resorts